Topological characterization of hierarchical fractional quantum Hall effects in topological flat bands with SU($N$) symmetry: SU FQH states

-Following the last section, we begin with discussing the numerical evidence of the emergence of multicomponent FQH states at a given filling $\nu=N/(MN+1)$ (e.g. $\nu=2/7$ for $M=3,N=2$) under strong SU$(N)$ symmetric interactions.
+We now discuss the numerical evidence of the emergence of multicomponent FQH states at a given filling $\nu=N/(MN+1)$ (e.g., $\nu=2/7$ for $M=3,N=2$) under strong SU$(N)$ symmetric interactions.
 Due to the difficulty of ED study for $N>2$, we provide the proof of SU$(N>2)$ FQH states from DMRG simulation of drag charge pumping in Sec.~\ref{drag}.

-First of all, in Figs.~\ref{energy}(a) and~\ref{energy}(b), we plot the low-energy spectrum of strong interacting hardcore bosons at $\nu=2/7,U=0,V=10t$.
+First, in Figs.~\ref{energy}(a) and~\ref{energy}(b), we plot the low-energy spectrum of strong interacting hardcore bosons at $\nu=2/7,U=0,V=10t$.
 The key finding in this calculation is that, there is a seven-fold quasidegenerate ground state manifold separating from higher-energy levels by a robust gap.
 We have checked that this degeneracy manifold persists for $U\gg t$.
 This seven-fold degeneracy is consistent with the prediction from the determinant of $\mathbf{K}$ matrix $\det\mathbf{K}=2M+1=7$.

-Further, in Fig.~\ref{energy}(b), we plot the low-energy spectra evolution under the insertion of flux quantum denoted by $\theta_{\sigma}^{\alpha}$.
+Further, in Fig.~\ref{energy}(b), we plot the low-energy spectrum evolution under the insertion of flux quantum denoted by $\theta_{\sigma}^{\alpha}$.
 The seven-fold ground state manifold evolves into each other without gap closing during each cycle.
-Interestingly, the energy spectra evolves back into itself after the insertion of seven flux quanta for both $\theta_{1}^{\alpha}=\theta_{2}^{\alpha}=\theta$, and $\theta_{1}^{\alpha}=\theta,\theta_{2}^{\alpha}=0$, indicating that elemental quasiparticles takes a minimally fractionalized $1/7$-statistics of physical hardcore boson.
-This is an evidence that $\nu=2/7$ state is Abelian FQH state.
+Interestingly, the energy spectrum evolves back into itself after the insertion of seven flux quanta for both $\theta_{1}^{\alpha}=\theta_{2}^{\alpha}=\theta$, and $\theta_{1}^{\alpha}=\theta,\theta_{2}^{\alpha}=0$ [as indicated in Figs.~\ref{energy}(b) and~\ref{flux2}, respectively], indicating that elemental quasiparticles take a minimally fractionalized $1/7$-statistics of a physical hardcore boson.
+This is an evidence that the $\nu=2/7$ state is an Abelian FQH state.

 Moreover, we study the Berry curvatures carried by the seven ground states obtained in ED calculations.
 In numerics, we use discrete $m\times m$ meshes in the boundary phase space with $m\geq10$: $\Delta\theta^\alpha_\sigma=2\pi /m$.
 As an example, the Berry curvatures $F_{1,1},F_{1,2}$ of the ground state at momentum sector $K=(0,0)$ are shown in Figs.~\ref{energy}(c) and~\ref{energy}(d), respectively.
 Importantly, the sum of Berry curvatures can give rise to fractionally quantized Chern numbers $C_{i,j}$.
 Accordingly, we obtain integer quantized invariants $\sum_{i=1}^{7} C_{1,1}^i=4$, and $\sum_{i=1}^{7} C_{1,2}^i=-3$ for these seven-fold degenerate ground states at momenta $K=(0,i)$.
 All of the above imply a $2\times2$ $\mathbf{C}$ matrix,